ogr09/phantomjs_doc_ja/API-Reference.md

 <a name="command-line-options" />
 ## Command-line Options ##
 Supported command-line options are:
+ * `--help` or `-h` lists all possible command-line options. _Halts immediately, will not run a script passed as argument._
+ * `--version` or `-v` prints out the version of PhantomJS. _Halts immediately, will not run a script passed as argument._
  * `--cookies-file=/path/to/cookies.txt` specifies the file name to store the persistent [Cookies](#cookie).
  * `--disk-cache=[true|false]` enables disk cache (at desktop services cache storage location, default is `false`).
 Also accepted: `[yes|no]`.
- * `--help` or `-h` lists all possible command-line options. _Halts immediately, will not run a script passed as argument._
  * `--ignore-ssl-errors=[true|false]` ignores SSL errors, such as expired or self-signed certificate errors (default is `false`).
 Also accepted: `[yes|no]`.
  * `--load-images=[true|false]` load all inlined images (default is `true`).
 Also accepted: `[yes|no]`.
  * `--local-to-remote-url-access=[true|false]` allows local content to access remote URL (default is `false`).
 Also accepted: `[yes|no]`.